Inverness Airport: Development since 2009

 On 3 May 2016, British Airways reinstated daily flights to Heathrow after an absence of 19 years.
 In the same month KLM Cityhopper launched daily flights to Amsterdam.
 Following the success of the route, it was increased to twice daily from March 2017.
 From March 2018, British Airways increased their flights to Heathrow from 7 to 10 weekly.
 Dalcross Handling, a local company, is the airline ground handler while Swissport operates the 'Aspire' business lounge in the Departure Lounge.

 In anticipation of the greatly increased passenger capacity, HIAL announced a major expansion of the terminal building.
 This consisted of expansion of the departure lounge for additional seating and retail outlets, an extension containing a new international arrivals area, and an enlarged security search area.

 On 13 November 2017, Loganair announced two new routes; a seasonal route to Norwich twice a week over the peak summer months, though this was scrapped three months before the planned launch.
 A new direct year-round service to Bergen was also announced.
 This service would operate 3 times weekly and would use the same BMI aircraft as the Manchester route, which allows same-plane service to Bergen for passengers from Manchester, along with the Inverness passengers.

 In July 2018, HIAL announced that it was running an online poll to gauge public response to the idea of changing the airport's name to "Inverness Loch Ness Airport" to help boost tourism.
 However the public rejected the name change with 88% of those surveyed against it.

 A planning permission application was lodged for a 130-room development to be built at the Inverness Airport Business Park, near to the airport, that could provide hotel facilities.
 Construction commenced in January 2019, with the Courtyard by Marriott hotel finally opening in March 2020.

 In 2021, HIAL released a master plan for development of the airport up to the year 2045.
 Plans include extending runway 05/23 by 323 m and construction of a new passenger terminal adjacent to the then proposed Inverness Airport railway station.

+On 15 January 2026, Aer Lingus Regional (operated by Emerald Airlines) announced a new twice weekly service between Dublin and Inverness.
+The route will be operated on Thursdays and Sundays, and will commence on 21 May 2026.